yuliakor/yuliakor.github.io/index.md

 - Developed a roadmap and designed business logic for transitioning from Mapbox gis data provider to inner gis platform to manage logistics infrastructure; reduced costs and risks of using  external providers' services.
 - Wrote requirements and launched a service, which contains information on all logistics infrastructure for 3 companies Samokat, Sberlogistika, and SberMegaMarket; provided the technical capability to implement 15-minute delivery for a partner Marketplace (SberMegaMarket).
 - Wrote requirements and launched automatic receiving of mass employee profiles (couriers, pickers) from the accounting system; optimized the process of getting credentials for those employees; reduced support work by 150 person-hours per week.
-- Wrote requirements for the ML team to develop a model that predicts a fair price for leased and potential warehouses, integrated fair price in store locations evaluation instrument.
 - Coordinated 7 cross-functional end-to-end projects with 20+ products involved to impact marketing, legal, operations, and launching processes.
 <br>